sembeeuk/Heimdall-NewTab-Clone/README.md

 Link Opens in "Open in this tab"

 Under Advanced, but the contents of the CSS file in the box for Custom CSS.
 Optionally, but the contents of the JS file in to the Custom JaveScript.
-This allows you to change the page title - but it applies to allow pages.
+This allows you to change the page title - but it applies to all pages.

 <b>Replacing the new tab page</b>